-The Commission continues to review the effectiveness of this public financing program and is taking steps in 2020 to draft a proposed redesign of public financing for future election cycles.
-Please be sure to provide your feedback on this program, sharing your experience as a local candidate, to Commission staff to assist with the Commission's development of proposed legislation to submit for City Council consideration.
+The Commission continues to review the effectiveness of this public financing program.
+Please be sure to provide your feedback on this program, sharing your experience as a local candidate, to Commission staff to assist with the Commission's ongoing effort to improve this program.